 VISA and Python

-Python has a couple of features that make it very interesting for measurement controlling:
+Python has a couple of features that make it very interesting for controlling instruments:

-- It has a very rich set of native libraries, including numerical and plotting modules for data analysis and visualisation.
+It has a rich set of native libraries, including numerical and plotting modules for data analysis and visualisation.

 $ pip install pyvisa